mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 This project builds on works by several authors, including Dooley et al., and utilizes methodologies from Horridge et al. and Neuhaus & Brodaric.

 ## Conclusion
-The Food Recommendation Ontology is a versatile tool for suggesting dishes that meet users' nutritional needs and preferences, promoting healthier eating habits.
+The Food Recommendation Ontology is a versatile tool that empowers users to discover their favorite foods while ensuring that their dietary needs are met.
+By leveraging a robust framework of classes and properties, this ontology can suggest a variety of dishes tailored to individual preferences and health conditions.
 ## Contributing
-[Guidelines for contributing to the project]
+Contributions to the Food Recommendation Ontology are welcome.
+Please fork the repository and submit a pull request with your changes.
 ## License
-This project is licensed under [specify license].
+This project is licensed under the MIT License.
+See the LICENSE file for details.
 ## Contact
-For questions or feedback, please contact [your contact information].
+For inquiries, feedback or further information, please contact Mohsen at m.rahimi.hk@gmail.com